redhajuanda/kuysor/README.md

 		New(query).
 		WithLimit(10). // limit is optional, if not set, it will check the default limit from `.SetOptions` or if also not set, it will use 10 as default limit
 		WithSort("a.code", "-a.id"). // sort is required for cursor pagination
-        WithArgs(args...) // args is your query arguments, it is needed because kuysor will also modify the args
+        WithArgs(args...) // args is your query arguments, it is needed because kuysor will also modify the arguments

-	finalQuery, finalArgs, err := ks.Build() // kuysor returns the final query and the args if err != nil {
+	finalQuery, finalArgs, err := ks.Build() // kuysor returns the final query and the final arguments if err != nil {
 		panic(err)
 	}